 Do you want to enable Imagick on your WordPress website?

-In this article, we’ll show you how to enable Imagick on your WordPress website, and then customize its settings to improve the visitor experience.
+In this article, we will show you how to enable Imagick on your WordPress website and then customize its settings to improve the visitor experience.

 How Does WordPress Use the Imagick Software?

-Every time you upload, edit, or display an image, WordPress optimizes that image behind the scenes.
-This process makes sure your images look great and load quickly.
+Every time you upload, edit, or display an image, WordPress automatically optimizes that image so it looks great and loads quickly.

 By default, WordPress uses Imagick or GD Library to optimize images.
-These are libraries, or collections of pre-written code anyone can use.
-They allow WordPress to display, create, convert, and edit images.
+These are collections of pre-written code that allow WordPress to display, create, convert, and edit images.